Latest Which? research has found that many people consider broadband to be an essential service. So what do you use yours for?

 Today marks Theresa May’s first 100 days as Prime Minister.
 And while we’ve heard some positive things from her new government about prioritising consumer interests, we think what’s needed is a comprehensive consumer strategy to smarten up essential services.

 In this world of ever-more sophisticated scams, it’s increasingly hard to know who to trust.
+How good is your online banking security?

 Imagine this: You’ve had some building work done on your house and you’re arranging to pay the builder.
 Then you receive an email from your builder informing you that their bank account details have changed…